JuanManuelRB/GeAlMa/README.md

 Library for the manipulation of geometric algebra elements.

-Allows the manipulation of `Vectors`, `Bivectors`, `Trivectors`, `Rotors` in a 3-dimensional space.
+Allows the manipulation of geometric algebra elements in a way that is similar to the manipulation of numbers.

+Probably not very efficient.

+Maybe easy to use.

 ### Future Work

-- More Tests
-- 2-dimensional GA
+- 2D VGA
-- 4-dimensional GA
+- 4D VGA
 - Spatial GA
 - N-dimensional GA
+- PGA
+- CGA